 - Every confirmation number checked by you, today?

-Four yeses and your accommodation proof is done.
-Any no — fix it now, not at the counter.
+Four yeses and your accommodation proof is finished.
+Any no is cheap to fix now and expensive to fix at the counter.

 How our hotel reservation works

-If you’d rather not juggle cancellation deadlines across three cities, we do this for a flat fee:
+If juggling cancellation deadlines across three cities isn’t how you want to spend the week before your appointment, we do it for a flat fee:

 - Send your cities, dates and traveller names on WhatsApp.